Casey-Bird/Archive/Qt.md

 ##### Connections

-This creates a simple connection to Qml called "backend".
+This creates a simple connection from Qml to Python called "backend".
 This can later be connected to python code to run functions in python.
 ```qml
 Connections{
     target: backend